Search

 What is OpenCV?

-Initially developed by Intel, OpenCV (Open Source Computer Vision) is a free cross-platform computer vision library for real-time image processing.
+Initially developed by Intel, OpenCV is a free cross-platform computer vision library for real-time image processing.
 The OpenCV software has become a de-facto standard tool for all things related to Computer Vision.
 Today, OpenCV is still highly popular, with over 29’000 downloads every week.

 The OpenCV library contains over 2500 algorithms, extensive documentation, source code, and sample code for real-time computer vision.
-Developers using the Python package, along with other Python libraries, can seamlessly integrate OpenCV into their projects using commands like “python opencv.”
-This integration is made even more convenient through package managers, which provide a simple process for installation and version control.
+Developers using the Python package and Python libraries can integrate OpenCV into their projects with commands like “python opencv.”
+Package managers facilitate this integration, which provides a simple process for installation and version control.

 opencv demo example of object detection